IshtiaakM/DXOMARK-Unfiltered-The-Truth-Behind-Smartphone-Camera-Scores/README.md

 ````

 ### Scraping Method
 Data extraction was done using **Selenium**.
-As all the were scattered around different pages, so i need to to load the full list and go each phone's individual pages to get the data.
+The required data was not available on a single page; instead, it was distributed across multiple pages.

+The scraping process followed these steps:
+1. Load and scroll through the full smartphone ranking list to ensure all devices were rendered.
+2. Extract the basic metadata and profile links for each phone from the main page.
+3. For every phone, visit **two different detail pages**:
+   - One page to collect **Chipset, Camera lense info**.
+   - Another page to extract **related scores**.
+4. Merge data from all pages into a single structured dataset.

+This multi-step navigation approach was necessary to accurately collect complete and reliable data for all smartphones.

 Data scraped from:
 | Source | Fields Extracted |